The Mountain Khakis Equatorial Pant is made for the…

 - Wish it had cargo pockets

-I actually won a Mountain Khakis gift certificate in a TheDyrt contest, so I was able to choose whatever MK product within that certificate's price range.
+I actually won a Mountain Khakis gift certificate on another website to review gear, so I was able to choose whatever MK product within that certificate's price range.
 Living in the tropics, I decided to select clothing that I could wear comfortably in the sun and heat...consequently, I picked the MK Equatorial Pant and an Equatorial SS shirt.

 For the purposes of this review, I'll address my thoughts on the pants.